fermavec/project01_DataEngineering_ETL/README.md

 *Note: Before you make a webscraping process please review the robots.txt file.
 In some countries, this process is illegal too.*
+*Note 2: In every directory you will find a raw file where I did some trials*

 # Data Engineering
 ### First step.